 Without representation, defendants are likely to be held on unreasonably high bail or undue conditions.

-If the bail is posted—or if the defendant is released on recognizance—it will be processed out of jail within 12–48 hours in Maricopa County.
+If the bail is posted or if the defendant is released on recognizance, they will be processed out of jail within 12–48 hours in Maricopa County.
 Once released, the case will proceed toward arraignment in Superior Court, where the defendant will make a formal plea of not guilty and be assigned their future court dates.

 The Initial Appearance Court is the initial component of a felony sex crime case, and what happens in that courtroom can determine the course of the entire case.
 To have a skilled defense attorney advocate for you ensures your rights are protected, your release terms are fought vigorously, and you are not forced to go through this critical phase on your own.